Below are the XRF test results for the Pioneer Woman

 #LeadSafeMama

-To make a contribution in support of my independent consumer goods testing (something I do that is wholly subsidized by my readers chipping in!) please Click Here.
+To make a contribution in support of Lead Safe Mama’s independent consumer goods testing (something we do, which is wholly subsidized by our readers chipping in!), please click here.

 I just happened on your site and recently purchased one of these bowls, not the Willow one tested, because my little girl picked it out.
 If vintage items are toxic and new items too, how can we find items that are not?